terserahdehh/advprog7-publisher/README.md

 3. Yes, I've used Postman.
 It lets me quickly send requests and view responses for our API endpoints.

 #### Reflection Publisher-3
+1. This implementation uses the push model.
+The publisher sends notifications directly to subscribers when an event happens.
+Subscribers receive the data without having to request it.

+2. #### Advantages of Pull Model:

+- Subscribers can fetch only the data they need, reducing unnecessary data transfer.

+- They have control over the timing of updates, which can optimize resource usage.

+- It can lead to less noise if subscribers are interested in only specific changes.

+    #### Disadvantages of Pull Model:

+- It adds complexity to the system as subscribers must manage when and how to request data.

+- There may be increased latency because updates aren't received immediately.

+- Frequent pull requests by many subscribers could lead to higher server load and potential synchronization issues.

+3. Without multi-threading, the notification process would run sequentially.
+This means each subscriber update would block the main thread until it finishes.
+The overall performance and responsiveness of the program could decrease, especially with many subscribers.